livingdocsIO/documentation/content/reference-docs/project-config/content-types.md

   documentCreationDisabled: true, // default false

   // either show 'edit' or 'publish' view after creating a document
-  viewAfterDocumentCreation: 'publish' // default is 'edit' }]
+  viewAfterDocumentCreation: 'publish', // default is 'edit'

+  // Allows the current content type ("gallery") to accept
+  // "regular" and "another-handle" documents into its inbox.
+  // The inbox assignment UI will be displayed for those content types.
+  inbox: {
+    contentTypes: ['regular', 'another-handle']
+  }
+}]
 ```